The Iris Nebula

 The resulting integrated image showed promise, and some careful editing brought out more detail in the Iris itself, as well as the surrounding dust clouds, than I’d managed before.
 I’m taking that as a win!

-From the Reprocessing Bonanza 2022.
-This version uses exactly the same data as version 1, but with better processing tools and skills.
-I spent a lot of time processing this image the first time around!
-I remember being happy at getting so much detail despite my city centre location.
-This new version has much tighter stars that emphasises the faint nebulosity.
+From the Reprocessing Bonanza 2022, version 2 uses exactly the same data as version 1, but with better processing tools and skills.
+This new version has much tighter stars that emphasise the faint nebulosity.

 An extreme crop of version 1 on the left; 2 on the right.